Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 >
 > Mostly my part of the collaboration would be stored in MIDI before adjusting dynamics.
 For the gluing parts together, mixing and mastering, mostly other artists who are more specialized will do the work.
 So big appreciation for them for handling all of these actually.

-## A rocky road
+## A chaotic path of memories

 - Do you have any fond or interesting memories you'd like to share?
 Have there been challenges of particular note along the way?

 Passion often comes with trials and the most ambitious productions have by no means been easy achievements.
-The story of
+The story of [cavoe's osu! event's Global Taiko Showdown (COEGTS)]()

 > Well, considering we've now released over 70 original songs for GTS, all that in a bit over two years, with over half of those having been in 2023 alone, we have a LOT to think back upon.
 >